 Delicious and fun, this Vegan Rasta Pasta recipe is inspired by an original Jamaican dish and is an easy, quick meal to make on weeknights or when you’re short on time.
-Featuring soy curls as a replacement for chicken and surrounded by fettuccine, bell peppers, green onions, Jamaican curry powder, and, believe it or not, vegan parmesan cheese to create a lick-the-bowl meal you’ll be proud to serve.
+Featuring vegan chicken and surrounded by fettuccine, bell peppers, green onions, homemade jerk seasoning, and vegan parmesan cheese to create a flavorful meal you’ll be proud to serve.

 This post may contain affiliate links.
 See our disclosure policy for details.

 Hey Internet, I’m starting to become really obsessed with these 30 minute one-pot pasta meals, and why not?
 They’re quick, easy, delicious, and they make cleanup a breeze!

 I have a variety of other 30 minute one-pot pasta meals already like vegan mushroom pasta, vegan pasta puttanesca, vegan hamburger helper, vegan chickpea florentine, vegan macaroni salad, and vegan ranch pasta salad.

 This vegan rasta pasta is something that I found while searching for Caribbean recipes (because cravings) and I wanted to try it out.
 I was out of rice, so it seemed like a perfect time to try another pasta dish.